jasper-lyons-rhul/taxonomic/Taxonomic API.md

 `attached` takes a `tag` and `item` object and checks to see if the tag is attached to the item.
 If it is it returns `true` else it returns `false`.
 If either the `tag` or the `item` do not exist it will return `undefined` and will register an error in the developer tools command line.

-#### Tags.attach(tag, item)
+#### Tags.attach(tag, items)

-`attach` takes a `tag` and `item` object and attempts to attach the tag to the item.
+`attach` takes a `tag` and `item` or list of `item` objects and attempts to attach the tag to the items.
 If it is successful the `tag` object is returned else `false` is returned.
+If an error occurred then `undefined` will be returned and an error will be registered in the developer tools command line.
+If multiple items are passed then an array of `[tag, false, undefined ...]` is returned and errors are reported to the cli.

 #### Tags.detach(tag, item)

-`detach` takes a `tag` and `item` object and attempts to detach the tag from the item.
+`detach` takes a `tag` and `item` or list of `item` objects and attempts to detach the tag from the items.
 If it is successful it will return the `tag` else it will return `false`.
 If an error occurred then `undefined` will be returned and an error will be registered in the developer tools command line.
+If multiple items are passed then an array of `[tag, false, undefined ...]` will be retruned and any errors will be registered on the cli.

 #### Tags.close(tag)